Dorset Joint Railway

 For 'wrong direction' movements over running lines a special 'wrong-road' signal was used which had a full-size arm in the shape of an elongated 'X', often referred to as a 'bow-tie' arm (PRSS Plate 83).
 This pattern of arm was peculiar to installations by the signalling contractors Stevens & Sons and was not unique to the S&DJR, but sadly it is often described incorrectly as such in many publications.
 Although the 'wrong road' signal is perhaps the most well-known feature of S&DJR signalling, only five examples are known to have existed on the line.
 More details about these signals can be found in a separate RailWest page.

-The terms 'ground signal' or 'ground shunt signal' were commonly applied to small signals use primarily for shunting purposes.
+The terms 'ground signal' or 'ground shunt signal' were commonly applied to small signals used primarily for shunting purposes.
 As their name implies, most 'ground signals' were indeed located on the ground, but examples could be found which were elevated for sighting purposes on a short post, or part of the way up the same post as a main running signal, or even up on the platform of a bracket signal.
 The alternative term 'disc signal' was used sometimes, even for ground signals which were not actually of a 'disc' form.
 Somewhat confusingly the term 'shunt signal' might be used for other forms of signals (eg the subsidiary arms) which were not regarded as ground signals.

 The first known type of S&DJR 'independent' ground-signal was the Stevens 'flap' type (PRSS Plate 79).
 In the 'on' position these signals displayed a large red-painted 'flap', in the centre of which was a circular or oval aperture holding a red glass illuminated by a lamp contained with the main 'pillar' of the signal.
 In the 'off' position the flap dropped forward to reveal simply the white(ish) light.
 At some stage the signal design was modified to provide a small two-aspect (red+green) spectacle plate, fixed on the pillar in front of the light but behind the flap, which moved from 'red' to green' as the flap was lowered.
 (It has been suggested that this modification occurred because the red glass was susceptable to damage and a cracked glass might fall out, thereby causing the white light to give a false 'off' indication while the signal was still in the 'on' position.)
 After this change it would appear that the red glass in the flap was omitted, presumably because then it was considered superfluous.
-See here for an illustration of such a signal in both the 'on' and 'off' positions.
+See here for an illustration of such a signal in its 'on' and 'off' positions.

 Although most of the Stevens 'flap' signals on the S&DJR were replaced by other types in later years, a number did survive into BR days; for example in September 1952 there was at least one still in use at Edington Junction and two at Bridgwater North.
 There were also at least three still in use at Highbridge as late as 1965 and it is possible that all of those survived until the line closed to passenger traffic in March 1966.
 The image here shows one example from Highbridge which is now at the Somerset & Dorset Railway Trust Museum at Washford; this signal is unusual in that it has two weight levers and 'slotting' gear, as it was controlled by both Highbridge East 'C' signal-box (the ex-S&DJR 'Highbridge Loco' box) and Highbridge Crossing signal-box (the ex-GWR 'Highbridge West' box).
 There may perhaps have been other 'flap' signals which survived beyond 1947, but were then replaced by a different pattern prior to 1966, but have escaped the photographic record.
 Any further information on such 'survivors' would be welcomed.